Published: May 2025

 Initial Trading

 With the expense ratio in line with the market, BTC did not suffer from outflows like GBTC.
 While rival funds had to compete to build AUM, BTC already had ample assets due to the spin-off.
-The question was whether institutional investors would hold BTC.
+The question was whether institutional investors would hold it.
 With the low notional, retail investors liked the product, resulting in pretty decent inflows.
 The low handle we believe represented an attempt to rival mutual funds at one of their few advantages over ETPs: the ability to invest any amount of money rather than multiples of ~$50 as is the case with other crypto funds.

 Nonetheless, the managers of the fund realized something was wrong, as evidenced by its resulting reverse split.
 The stated reasoning—”Reverse share splits can help make the trading of securities more cost-effective for market participants, and that is what Grayscale intends to do for BTC and ETH”—was quite vague.
 We will dissect the reasoning for this split below, describing benefits, drawbacks, and alternative solutions.

-Comparative Analysis of US BTC ETFs
+Comparative Analysis

 These are all ETPs that hold spot Bitcoin, with slight differences.
 Below we summarize: